 This report examines Proposition 55 on the November 2016 statewide ballot.
 This analysis looks at what Prop.
 55 would do, examines its impact on the state budget and on funding for education and other public services, and discusses the policy issues raised by the measure.
 The California Budget & Policy Center neither supports nor opposes Prop.
 55.

-Executive Summary On June 27, Governor Jerry Brown signed the Budget Bill and several related bills for 2016-17, the fiscal year that starts on July 1, 2016.
+On June 27, Governor Jerry Brown signed the Budget Bill and several related bills for 2016-17, the fiscal year that starts on July 1, 2016.
 This budget plans for $122.5 billion in General Fund spending, including increases in funding for K-14 education, the state’s mandatory reserve, and paying down budgetary debts ─ all of which are constitutionally required.
 The budget also makes an additional deposit into the state’s mandatory reserve, beyond the level required by the state Constitution, » Read more about: First Look: 2016-17 Budget Reflects Increases for Education and Reserves, Repeals “Family Cap” Rule, and Makes Modest Investments in Other Key Supports »

 This webinar featured Senior Policy Analyst Jonathan Kaplan discussing a Budget Center analysis — “California’s Support for K-12 Education Ranks Low by Almost Any Measure” — that examines how California’s K-12 education spending compares to that in other states.